Enbridge Gas' Response to COVID-19

 We are following the latest guidance provided by public health officials and government authorities.
 This includes pre-screening questions for customer visits and the use of personal protective equipment where necessary.
 In addition our representatives are taking extra precautions to keep the public safe including maintaining physical distancing, practicing proper hygiene and no Enbridge Gas employee or contractor that is feeling ill or may have been exposed to any COVID-19 risk factors will conduct work in customer homes or businesses.

-Access to our Ombudsman office at 500 Consumers Blvd, in North York and the Niagara contact centre in Thorold are temporarily closed to walk-in-traffic.
+Access to our Ombudsman office at 500 Consumers Blvd, in North York and the Niagara contact centre in Thorold are closed to walk-in-traffic.
 Customers can still access these offices by phone.
 Work-at-home plans are in place for roles suited to working remotely.

 We are committed to meeting the growing demand for reliable and affordable energy in Ontario and we will continue to move essential infrastructure projects forward.